jasonacollins/blog/posts/the-ai-behind-the-curtain-deception-in-human-ai-experiments.md

 Again, averaging is the "algorithm".

 @logg2019 described their choice of procedure as allowing them to avoid deception.
-I am not convinced and I suspect experimental economists wouldn't agree.
-The word "algorithm" triggers expectations that don't match reality.
+I am not convinced as the word "algorithm" triggers expectations that don't match reality.
 If someone told me an algorithm was estimating attractiveness, I would assume something more sophisticated than averaging estimates from humans.
 I'd likely assume a text analysis model.

 One ameliorating factor is that this experiment ran pre-ChatGPT in 2019.
 Participants might not immediately imagine a text analysis algorithm.
 But in 2025 I'd assume exactly that and would respond based on that assumption.
 This raises the question: if participants couldn't picture a text analysis algorithm in 2019, what were they assuming?

 Much recent literature actually uses AI, in the form of ChatGPT and other LLM models.
 It's finally easy to get an "AI" for almost any task.
 The deception is fading away, but that comes at the cost of control.
 I haven't seen many ChatGPT experiments that tell me something useful about human-AI interaction or that aren't already outdated on publication.
 But that's a topic for a different post.

-## Straight-out porkie pies
+## Misrepresented AI

 Although I don't like it, I sympathise with synthetic AI.
 Creating tasks with actual AI doing what you claim is tough.
 For many specific questions, it's beyond the technical capability of the experimenters.

 But the deception isn't limited to synthetic AI.
-The AI is often completely misrepresented.
+The AI is often misrepresented.

 Here's an example from @rastogi2022, who examined whether they could de-anchor experimental participants from AI advice.
 I [posted about this paper last month](is-following-ai-advice-anchoring-bias.qmd).